Molero03/Particles/README.md

 ![Particles_95](https://github.com/Molero03/Particles/blob/main/particles_95.gif)

-Note: In the animation, the red particles have positive charge and the blue particles a negative charge.
+Note: In the animation, the red and blue particles have positive and negative charge respectively.
 The grey particles are neutral and its only interaction is through random collisions with other particles.